depp/angstrom/README.md

 Experiments in small packages.

+**BEWARE** this repository is just a mish-mash of random personal work.
+It is disastrosly unsorted and uncategorized, and everything is completely nonstandard and experimental.

+Just look at the number of different programming languages that are being used here.
+This is some kind of project made by a crazy mountain man.

+## Welcome to Cyberspace

+A... bit of a JS13K game for 2018.
+But August and Sepetember turned out to be really bad months for project work, because I moved.

+There is a nifty development server buried in here.

 ## Opuscraft

 Opuscraft creates Opus audio files that can be further compressed using general purpose compression algorithms like Deflate.
 This is done by making some of the packets in the Opus stream exact copies of other packets, byte for byte.
 These copies take up nearly no space in the final compressed file, allowing you to achieve bitrates far lower than Opus normally allows.
 Even though Opus normally uses at least 6 kbit/s, Opuscraft can produce files as low as 1.5 kbit/s that are still intelligible, although they will sound messy.